Questions? Call or Text 469-804-5534

 Interest rate differences will vary depending on the lender you choose.
 Most importantly, ALWAYS ask for the lowest rate for the type of loan you are obtaining.

 The principal and interest portion of the payment is calculated by configuring the loan amount (MIP rolled into the balance on FHA) and term into an amortization schedule to calculate the payment amount.
-Ask your Supreme Lending representative for additional information on conventional and FHA loans.
+Ask your Cinch Funding representative for additional information on conventional and FHA loans.

 6. What documents are commonly needed for approval?